oatlog/oatlog/doc/report/main.typ

 easier than passes to formally reason about when for example proving the correctness of optimizations.

-However, peephole rewriting does not avoid the issue of destructive rewrites being order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
+However, peephole rewriting does not avoid the second part of the phase ordering problem, of destructive rewrites being order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
 Since one rewrite can unlock other beneficial rewrites later, one cannot select them greedily.
 This could be handled with a slow backtracking search or with heuristics, with most compilers doing the latter.
 But there is a third approach, using equality saturation and e-graphs, that can be used to augment peephole rewriting to make it nondestructive.

 == Equality saturation and e-graphs

-#TODO[explain limitations of aegraphs]

 E-graphs @oldegraph are data structures for rewriting that allow multiple representations of a value, committing to one only after all rewrites have been searched.
 The representations are stored